Watchman Trail, The Watchman Trailhead, Zion National Park, Utah

 |Elevation Change:||+440' net elevation gain (+560' total roundtrip elevation gain)|

-The Watchman Trail climbs a series of moderate switchbacks to a bluff beneath Bridge Mountain that provides sensational, panoramic views of lower Zion Canyon.
+The Watchman Trail climbs 440' on moderate switchbacks to a bluff beneath Bridge Mountain with panoramic views across Zion Canyon.
 Many notable landmarks are visible along the way, and a good map will help you identify them all.

 - N37 12.050 W112 59.169 — The Watchman Trailhead

 - Despite good trail maintenance, caution - especially with small children - is a must.
-Be aware of steep drop-offs and unstable cliff edges, especially when moisture of any kind is present.
+Be mindful of steep drop-offs and unstable cliff edges, especially when moisture of any kind is present.

 - A good map - and even a little pre-hike education from the nearby visitor center - will help you identify and better appreciate many points of interest in Zion Canyon.

 - The Watchman Trail was completed in 1934.
 At one time there was talk about extending the trail into Parunuweap Canyon but environmental conditions would not allow further construction.

 Camping and Backpacking Information

 Permits are required for all overnight backpacking trips in Zion National Park.
 Permits are available at both Visitor Centers the day of or day before your trip.
 Permits are limited.

 Permits may also be reserved up to 3 months in advance through the online reservation system.
 A $5 non-refundable fee + an additional fee determined by the size of your group is required when using the online reservation system.
 Click here to reserve.